winglang/wing/docs/06-contributors/handbook.md

 ## 🔨 How do I build the VSCode extension?

-The VSCode extension is located in `apps/vscode`.
-Most of the logic is in the language server, which is located in `apps/wing-language-server`.
-Running `nx build` from `apps/vscode` will ensure the language server is built first and the binary is available.
+The VSCode extension is located in `apps/vscode-wing`.
+Most of the logic is in the language server, which is located in `apps/vscode-wing`.
+Running `npx nx build` from `apps/vscode-wing` will ensure the language server is built first and the binary is available.
 This creates an installable VSIX file.

 A VSCode launch configuration is available to open a VSCode with a development version of the